koenhandekyn/functions/README.md

 # Functional

 This library facilitates writing code in a more functional style inside Ruby.
-How this is fun.

 ## Installation